 Instead, answer the adjuster’s questions truthfully, but don’t embellish or go into more detail than is necessary. - Don’t admit fault.
 Sometimes after a crash, you can say things that may imply you had a hand in causing the accident.
 You may have suffered a brain injury and be confused or find it difficult to express yourself properly.
 If that’s the case, you should not speak with an insurance adjuster until after you are feeling better and are able to express yourself.
 Obviously, you shouldn’t admit fault for an accident you didn’t cause.
 But be sure you’re not giving the adjuster any wiggle room when it comes to your side of the story.

 - Keep track of your expenses.
 Keep track of any expenses related to the accident, such as medical bills, car repairs, and lost wages.
 Provide copies of these documents to the insurance adjuster when requested.
-These bills will eventually need to be paid, whether it is by you or by the person who hurt you.
-It’s a process known as subrogation, and it’s why these bills should be part of any settlement your Iowa car accident lawyer negotiates for you.
-Otherwise, you may be paying them out of your own pocket – leaving little to nothing for you after all the bills are paid.
+You or the person who injured you will eventually have to pay these bills.
+This process, called subrogation, is why your Iowa car accident lawyer should include these bills in any settlement they negotiate for you.
+Without this inclusion, you might pay them yourself, leaving little to nothing after settling all the bills.

 - Don’t sign anything without consulting an attorney.
 Don’t sign any documents or agreements without consulting an attorney first.
 Insurance adjusters may try to get you to sign away your right to sue or accept a settlement offer that is lower than what you’re entitled to.